-G. The undersigned Bidder hereby certifies that it, and all subcontractors, are not currently undebarment, suspension, legal sanctions, written warnings or reprimands, or contract terminately any Federal, State, or local agency.
-Authorized Signature: (Handwritten signature). certifies that it is a duly licensed contractor, for the type of work risdictions, and that all fees, permits, etc., pursuant to submitting full.
-Authorized Signature: (Handwritten signature).
-I. The undersigned Bidder hereby certifies that it will provide all instrumental surveying reclayout and construct the work.
-Surveying will be by a Michigan Licensed Land Surveyor.
-Authorized Signature: (Handwritten signature).
-1.12 submitting this lump sum bid hav either he/she nor agents, officers or employees of the Bidde re directly or indirectly entered into any agreements, participated ken action in restraint of free competitive bidding in connection into the Contract, furnishing construction, within 10 busines nis lump sum proposal is accepted by the Owner, Bidder will ente all bonds and other contract requirements and commence s days of the Notice of Award/Notice to Proceed, and will be Contract within the given schedule and the provisions of the Respectfully submitted this day of, 2023.
+G. certifies that it, and all subcontractors, are not currently under inctions, written warnings or reprimands, or contract termination gency.
+1. Authorized Signature: (Handwritten signature). Н. certifies that it is a duly licensed contractor, for the type of work risdictions, and that all fees, permits, etc., pursuant to submitting full.
+1. Authorized Signature: (Handwritten signature).
+I. certifies that it will provide all instrumental surveying required to urveying will be by a Michigan Licensed Land Surveyor.
+1. Authorized Signature: (Handwritten signature).
+1.12 submitting this lump sum bid hav either he/she nor agents, officers or employees of the Bidder e directly or indirectly entered into any agreements, participated ken action in restraint of free competitive bidding in connection into the Contract, furnishing construction, within 10 busines his lump sum proposal is accepted by the Owner, Bidder will enter all bonds and other contract requirements and commence is days of the Notice of Award/Notice to Proceed, and will be Contract within the given schedule and the provisions of the Respectfully submitted this o lay of, 2024.
 Submitted By: (Name of bidding firm or corporation).
 Authorized Signature: (Handwritten signature).
 Signed By: (Type or print name).
 Title: (Owner/Partner/President/Vice President).
-Street Address: City, State, Zip: Phone: , Witness Signature: (Notary Public signature).
+Street Address: · City, State, Zip: · Phone: Witness Signature: (Notary Public signature).
 Witness By: (Type or print name).
-Notary Public Commission No.: Notary Public Seal:
+Notary Public Commission No.: · Notary Public Seal: